Segurant, the Knight of the Dragon: The character of Ségurant

 Mentions of Segurant start to appear at the end of the Middle Ages on Armorials of the Round Table which are lists of the fictional knights attending King Arthur's court "at the time where they swore on taking the quest of the Holy Grail on the day of Pentecost".
 "Séguran the Brown, son of Hector the Brown" is described as very tall, almost a giant, with dark brown hair, shapely and pleasant of face.
 Of a gentle and solitary character, his strength is said to be disproportionate, and with an appetite to match that of ten men.
-Segurant slew a "hideous and terrible" dragon just before being knighted.
+Segurant slew a "hideous and terrible" dragon just after being knighted.
 His coat of arms bear a dragon sable on a field or.

 The story of Ségurant includes many characters and places of Arthurian legend, and seems to be particularly inspired by the Lancelot-Grail and Prose Tristan novels.

-His name may be related to Latin word securus, meaning safe or secure, but also to Germanic legendary characters Sigurd or Siegfried, who are also dragon slayers.
+His name may be related to the Latin word securus, meaning safe or secure, but also to Germanic legendary characters Sigurd or Siegfried, who are also dragon slayers.